 The Wrong Journey

-You can feast your eyes on magnificent scenery, everywhere you look there is a something to satisfy your desires.
-Yes, Consideration Court is just another leg of the journey, and a pretty one at that.
+You can feast your eyes on magnificent scenery, everywhere you look there is something to satisfy your desires.
+Yes, Consideration Court is just another leg of the journey and a pretty one at that.

 Except Action Avenue quickly dog-legs and you find yourself racing a hundred miles an hour toward Death Drive.
 Death Drive doesn't in greener grass but just before it, the end is abrupt.
 The falling toward death that comes when you drive off the road doesn’t even seem that bad.
 The free fall only catches up when you realize there’s nothing you can do to save yourself.
 Only God can save you and you'll likely need healing.